Robert Baer

 Robert Booker Baer (born July 11, 1952) is an American author and a former CIA case officer who was primarily assigned to the Middle East.
 He is Time's intelligence columnist and has contributed to Vanity Fair, The Wall Street Journal, and The Washington Post.
 Baer speaks eight languages, won the CIA Career Intelligence Medal and is a frequent commentator and author about issues related to international relations, espionage, and U.S. foreign policy.
 He hosted the History reality television series Hunting Hitler.
 He is an Intelligence and Security Analyst for CNN.
 His book See No Evil was adapted by the director Stephen Gaghan and used as the basis for the film Syriana, with George Clooney playing Baer's character.

 Early life

 Baer was born in Los Angeles.
-At the age of 9, his parents divorced and he moved to Aspen, Colorado where he aspired to become a professional skier.
-After a fairly poor academic performance during his first year at high school, his mother, a wealthy heiress, took him to Europe where they traveled throughout Europe including Paris during the 1968 riots, Germany, Prague during the Warsaw Pact invasion of Czechoslovakia, and Russia.
+At the age of 9, his parents divorced and he moved to Aspen, Colorado, where he aspired to become a professional skier.
+After a fairly poor academic performance during his first year at high school, his mother, a wealthy heiress, took him to Europe where they traveled throughout Europe including Paris during the 1968 riots, Germany, Prague during the Warsaw Pact invasion of Czechoslovakia, and the Soviet Union.